GIL794/Math-Problems-Code-Solutions/Euler Totient Function/README.md

 ## How to Contribute

 Feel free to fork and send pull requests!
 Some ideas:
-- Add visualization of φ(n) growth patterns
+- Add visualisation of φ(n) growth patterns
 - Implement sieve-based calculation for ranges
 - Add more cryptographic applications
-- Optimize factorization for very large numbers
+- Optimise factorisation for very large numbers
 - Add support for symbolic computation

 ---